Rachit-Gandhi/ROS_for_Beginners_Udemy/Readme.md

 Hey!

-This is mmy attempt of Udemy Course titled : "ROS for Beginners: Basics, Motion, and OpenCV by Anis Koubaa"
+This is my attempt of Udemy Course titled : "ROS for Beginners: Basics, Motion, and OpenCV by Anis Koubaa"

 All my notes and code and my certification will be shared here.